shaunluttin/vscocde-keyboard-shortcuts/09-Display.md

 * Open Terminal, Ctrl+ Shift+ C (question: how to open posh/bash?)
 * Toggle Markdown preview, Ctrl+ Shift+ V
 * Open Markdown preview to side, Ctrl+ K V (!vim)

-## Notes

-* With Vim, toggle sidebar visibility does not work.
-* This is a pain point.